sgoeschl/java-image-processing-survival-guide/README.md

 * Scanned A4 page with 300 DPI results in 35 megapixel (7015 x 4960)
 * Nokia Lumia 1020 provides up to 41 megapixel

-[Mention something about subsamping as a workaround, as we really don't need all that resolution in a web/non-huge-image-printing context?]
+[Harald: Mention something about subsamping as a workaround, as we really don't need all that resolution in a web/non-huge-image-printing context?]
+[Sigi: for image scaling I need to load the source image into BufferedImage therefore memory consumption is an issue for a server environment]

-### 7.4 Image Metadata
+### 8.x Image Metadata

 The ImageIO DOM-based metadata is hard to work with.

 Often, this is not the metadata you want.
 Humans typically wants Exif or IPCT metadata, containing copyright, date, photographer etc.

 ## 8. In the Need of Twelve Monkeys

 The Twelvemonkeys ImageIO project was created to solve many of the problems mentioned above.
 It was started when I was working for a web CMS (Content managment system) vendor [Escenic, but we might skip mentioning names ;-)], that created CMS solutions targeted for the media industry (newspapers, broadcast).
 It's a web-centric CMS, and the initial version was created, because we/the web content management system needed support for more image formats.